-The results of each P-E experiment were fit to a hyperbolic tangent model of Jassby and Platt (1976) using a least-squares non-linear regression in MatlabTM in order to estimate the maximal photosynthetic rate (P^{max} and P_B^{max}) and the light utilization coefficient (α and α_B) with the latter terms calculated after normalization of rates to chlorophyll.
-The light-saturation index E_K is the quotient of P_B^{MAX} and α_B .
+The results of each P-E experiment were fit to a hyperbolic tangent model of Jassby and Platt (1976) using a least-squares non-linear regression in MatlabTM in order to estimate the maximal photosynthetic rate ( $P^{max}$ and $P_B^{max}$ ) and the light utilization coefficient ( $\alpha$ and $\alpha_B$ ) with the latter terms calculated after normalization of rates to chlorophyll.
+The light-saturation index $E_K$ is the quotient of $P_B^{MAX}$ and $\alpha_B$ .
 Particulate absorption spectra were measured for each incubation as per the quantitative filter pad method described in Mitchell (1990) and Kishino et al. (1985).
 Briefly, total absorption was measured, methanol was subsequently used to extract pigments from the filtered sample, and detrital absorption was measured.
-The difference between the two spectra represents lipid-soluble absorption by phytoplankton pigments (a_p (λ)).
-The mean spectrally weighted \bar{a}p (m^{-1}) was then calculated as in Hiscock et al., (2008) using the scalar irradiance of the photosynthetron light banks ($E(\lambda)$).
-Photosynthetically usable radiation for each light level was then calculated as PAR multiplied by \bar{a}p .
-The initial slope of PUR relative to ^{14}C fixation, again determined via least-squares non-linear regression in MatlabTM is an estimate of the quantum yield of carbon uptake (φ).
+The difference between the two spectra represents lipid-soluble absorption by phytoplankton pigments ( $a_p$ ( $\lambda$ )).
+The mean spectrally weighted $\bar{a}p$ ( $m^{-1}$ ) was then calculated as in Hiscock et al., (2008) using the scalar irradiance of the photosynthetron light banks ( $E(\lambda)$ ).
+Photosynthetically usable radiation for each light level was then calculated as PAR multiplied by $\bar{a}p$ .
+The initial slope of PUR relative to $^{14}$ C fixation, again determined via least-squares non-linear regression in MatlabTM is an estimate of the quantum yield of carbon uptake ( $\phi$ ).
 All parameters are shown in Table 3.
-Productivity rates were integrated over the mixed layer using measured P{max} , α and K{PAR} values and mean daily integrated surface PAR.
+Productivity rates were integrated over the mixed layer using measured $P{max}$ , $\alpha$ and $K{PAR}$ values and mean daily integrated surface PAR.

-2.1.7 Phytoplankton Community Composition: Eukaryotic plankton community structure was investigated using a quantitative high throughput sequence approach targeting the hypervariable V7-9 regions of 18S eukaryotic ribosomal DNA with the Pacific BioSciences SMRT (single molecule real time) sequencing platform.
-Samples taken from station 7 (Central PB), station 14 (at the shelf break), station 24 (Joides Basin), station 48 (northern PB) and station 70 (Central MB) were extracted and analyzed.
-Technical details of sample collection, DNA extraction and subsequent processing, are presented in Jones and Kustka (submitted).
-Sequences were clustered into Operational Taxonomic Units (OTUs) at 98% similarity.
-For the purposes of this study, data derived from clades that could be reasonably assigned to the phytoplankton were analyzed since this group is directly responsible for primary productivity and is directly influenced by iron and light availability.
-Therefore, metazoan sequences (e.g. sequences from copepods, krill) and those derived from protozoan grazers were omitted.
-Additionally, those from dinoflagellates and Pyramimonas-like organisms were also removed from downstream analyses because many are not strictly photosynthetic.
-After this, rare OTUs (comprising less than 1% of the total OTU copies within all stations) were omitted since their importance from an ecological perspective is not obvious.
-It is also noteworthy that the copy number of 18S rDNA is not directly translatable to cell numbers; this is particularly the case for dinoflagellates, where copy numbers can range from hundreds to thousands of copies per cell depending on the species (Zhu et al. 2005); relatively rare dinoflagellates can result in disproportionate contributions to community structure.
+2.2.7 Phytoplankton Community Composition: Eukaryotic plankton community structure was investigated using a quantitative high throughput sequence approach targeting the hypervariable V7-9 regions of 18S eukaryotic ribosomal DNA with the Pacific BioSciences SMRT (single molecule real time) sequencing platform.
+Samples taken from station 7 (Central PB), station 14 (at the shelf break), station 24 (JB), station 48 (northern PB) and station 70 (Central MB) were extracted and analyzed.
+Technical details of sample collection, DNA extraction and subsequent processing, are presented in Jones and Kustka (in review).
+Sequences were clustered into Operational Taxonomic Units (OTUs) at 98% similarity and the relative abundance of phytoplankton clades were examined in more detail.
+Dinoflagellates were excluded from further analysis because they are not strictly photosynthetic.
+It is also worth noting that copy numbers of 18S rDNA are not directly translatable to cell numbers; this is particularly the case for dinoflagellates, where copy numbers can range from hundreds to thousands of copies per cell (Zhu et al. 2005).
+This means that relatively rare dinoflagellates can result in disproportionate contributions to community structure.
 While dinoflagellates were present in the unfiltered dataset, there was very scant evidence of this group from shipboard microscopic examinations (Angelicque White, unpub. data).
-Relative abundances of the different OTUs were compared.

 A single sample was collected for each station location, while other samples from complementary incubation experiments were collected from replicate cubitainers.
-The coefficients of variation for the relative abundances of moderately abundant OTUs (15% or greater) from samples collected from replicate treatments presented in Kustka et al. (2015b) averaged 0.16 (±0.14).
-This provides an indication of the general reproducibility of our analyses of relative abundances of community composition.
+While we cannot directly report coefficients of variation for these in situ collections, the coefficients of variation for the relative abundances of moderately abundant OTUs (15% or greater) from samples collected from replicate incubation treatments presented in Kustka et al. (2015a) averaged $0.16 \ (\pm 0.14)$ .
+This provides an indication of the general reproducibility of community composition relative abundances.

-2.2 Autonomous Glider Deployments
+2.3 Autonomous Glider Deployments